General Call for Special Issue Proposals

 Special Issue papers should be original, unpublished, and should not be in consideration for publication elsewhere at the time of submission and during the review process.
 Guest Editor(s) should conduct the plagiarism check for each manuscript submitted before sending them out for review.

 A Special Issue should be composed of 5 to 8 papers, each of which should be between 6,000 and 8,000 words in length, including references.
 The Guest Editor(s) should contribute an introductory piece (Editorial) but not an article to the Special Issue.
+If the guest editors would like to have their own papers included in the special issue, they must submit their papers as regular submissions for EICs to handle the review process.

 Guest Editors should ensure that all submissions meet the aims and scope of the ET&S Journal and undergo the standard process of peer-review through the editorial management system.
 Specifically, the process should involve selecting reviewers who need to be established scholars with strong publication records, providing feedback for authors, and making a final recommendation of acceptable papers for the Special Issue to the ET&S Editors, who will be responsible for the overall quality.
 All Special Issues are subject to the standard double-blind review process, and initial submissions should not contain any author-identifying information (includes using only “author” and year of publication for any citations and references involving any of the authors).